Sathosk/Porfolio.v1/README.md

 # Portfolio Website

 I developed my portfolio website using TypeScript and React on the front-end, along with popular libraries such as react-hook-form, styled-components, and framer-motion.
+Also I utilized serverless structure to deal with the contact form.
 The website showcases my skills and projects in an interactive and visually appealing manner.
 For the back-end, I utilized Node.js and Express to create a robust and efficient server-side implementation.

 You can check it out the here: https://tiagopereira.netlify.app/